HigherOrderCO/HVM/HOW.md

 ```

 And all the other "hardcore" functional programming tools are compatible.
-Y-Combinators, Church-Encodings, nested maps of maps, all work just fine.
+Y-Combinators, Church encodings, nested maps of maps, all work just fine.
 If you think you'll reach this limitation in practice, you're probably
-misunderstanding how esotheric a program must be for that to happen.
+misunderstanding how esoteric a program must be for that to happen.
 It
-is a common (and annoying) misconception that this limit is any relevant in
+is a common (and annoying) misconception that this limit has much relevance in
 practice.
 C programmers survived without closures, for decades.
 Rust programmers
 live well with far more restrictive limitations on what shapes of programs
 they're allowed to write.
 HVM has all sorts of extremely high-level closures you